 To rectify this situation, we have to do two things.
 Firstly, we can add D1 and D2 as shunt diodes to clip the signal to 5V and 0V, respectively.
 In practice, the forward bias of the diodes allow the signal to exceed the allowed range slightly, but the excess shouldn't damage your Arduino.
 I used fast-switching 1N914 diodes, which I just realized have a forward bias voltage of 1V; this means the signal can still range from -1V to 6V, which is probably a bit much to be safe.
 Nevertheless, I've had no problems so far... knock on wood. :P

 The second thing we must to is a bit trickier.
-The output of the LM386 centers around 0V, which is half-way between -9V and 9V.
+The output of the LM386 centers around 4.5V, which is half its supply voltage.
 The Arduino, however, has a mid-range input of 2.5V, which is half-way between 0V and 5V.
-If the Arduino just samples the signal as clipped by the diodes, anything below 0V from the op-amp will get clipped and sampled as a 0 by the Arduino.
-This means that the Arduino would only see the top half of the waveform from the LM386, which would make it difficult for us to have an accurate "big picture" of the waveform for frequency analysis.
+If the Arduino just sampled the signal as clipped by the diodes, we'd be sampling the amplified signal in an asymmetric fashion, with 4.5V of range on the negative side (i.e. anything below 0V on the amplifier input will be below 4.5V on the output) but only 0.5V of range on the positive side.
+This means that the Arduino would get a skewed view of the waveform from the LM386, which would make it difficult for us to have an accurate "big picture" of the waveform for frequency analysis.

 To fix this, we must add a DC bias to the signal, to "re-center" it around 2.5V.
 This is done with the help of R7 and R8, which form a sort of voltage divider.
 Since R7 and R8 have the same value, when no AC is coming through the coupling capacitor, the voltage at the Arduino pin is 2.5V.
 When the LM386 is busy amplifying a signal, the AC component of the amplifier's output makes it through OUTPUTCOUPLING, nudging the rest point of 2.5V up and down, if you will.
 (It is important to use large values for R7/R8 in order to raise the cutoff frequency of the high-pass filters they form with the OUTPUTCOUPLING capacitor.)